 - Renew Certificates

-- You can have VMCA renew SSL certificates and solution user certificates in your environment from the vSphere Client.
+- You can have the VMCA renew machine SSL, solution user, and STS certificates in your environment from the vSphere Client.

 - Make VMCA an Intermediate CA